In nature, a piebald deer is quite a rarity.

 In nature, genetic anomalies occur in odd ways.
 All white (albino), and all black mammals have been seen on occasion in the woods.
 Even more rare is the piebald deer, only found in less than one percent of the population, according to the Virginia Department of Game.

-Piebald coloring is a genetically inherited trait and is similar to pinto or calico coloring, the fur alternating in whites and browns.
+Piebald coloring is a genetically inherited trait and is similar to pinto or calico coloring, where the fur alternating in whites and browns.

 Piebald coloring is often found in deer with other physical deformities, such as skeletal and internal malfunctions.
 Therefore, these animals are not protected.